How to Clean Your Makeup Brush Like a Pro

-“The reality is some people never wash their makeup brushes,” says Dr. Tanzi.
-“Depending on how much use they’re getting, I recommend cleaning them at least once a month, but once a week is ideal.”
-Remembering to wash them is as simple as setting a reminder on your phone.
-“Or, pick one night a week—mine is Sundays, a good day for doing chores before the week gets started—and take five minutes to clean your brushes,” says Los Angeles-based celebrity makeup artist Jo Baker.
+“The reality is, some people never wash their makeup brushes,” says Tanzi, who recommends cleaning makeup brushes at least once a month, ideally once a week.
+“Pick one night a week—mine is Sundays, a good day for doing chores before the week gets started—and take five minutes to clean your brushes,” says Los Angeles-based celebrity makeup artist Jo Baker.

 Dempsey typically cleans her makeup brushes after two to three uses but says it’s fine to push it to once a week.
 She keeps a little makeup brush cleaner with her brushes to make it easier to create a brush-cleaning habit.